underscoreio/essential-slick/src/pages/joins.md

 # Joins and Aggregates {#joins}

-Wrangling data with joins and aggregates can be painful.
+Wrangling data with [joins][link-wikipedia-joins and aggregates can be painful.
 In this chapter we'll try to ease that pain by exploring:

 * different styles of join (implicit and explicit);
 * different ways to join (inner, outer and zip); and